Eric Fogel: The Head

 In 1994, at age of twenty-four, Fogel created his first animated series for MTV.
-The Head was a bizarre show about a high-spirited alien named Roy, who survived on Earth by living inside the head of an everyman named Jim.
-The show, which blended sci-fi action and comedy, ran for two seasons before being cancelled by MTV.
+The Head was a series about a high-spirited alien named Roy, who survived on Earth by living inside the head of an everyman named Jim.
+The show, which blended sci-fi action and comedy, ran for two seasons before being canceled by MTV.

-In 1996, the same year the series had been cancelled; Pocket Books/Simon & Schuster published a graphic novel based on the series titled The Head: A Legend Is Born.
+In 1996, the same year the series had been canceled; Pocket Books/Simon & Schuster published a graphic novel based on the series titled The Head: A Legend Is Born.
 The graphic novel was based on a script from the series that was never animated.
 Fogel and Gordon Barnett wrote the novel.

 Celebrity Deathmatch

-Fogels next series was made in stop-motion animation.
+Fogel's next series was made in stop-motion animation.
 Clay-versions of celebrities square off in a ring and proceed to beat the pulp out of one another.
-Celebrity Deathmatch premiered in 1998 during the Super Bowl Halftime and turned out to be the highest rated special in the history of MTV.
+Celebrity Deathmatch premiered in 1998 during the Super Bowl Halftime and turned out to be the highest-rated special in the history of MTV.
 Fogel directed every episode from 1998 to 2002, along with voicing some characters, and the show became popular enough for Fogel to be named one of the most creative people in the TV industry by Entertainment Weekly.
-Four seasons and nearly a hundred episodes later, Deathmatch was known over the world and remained as one of MTV's highest rated shows.
+Four seasons and nearly a hundred episodes later, Deathmatch was known over the world and remained as one of MTV's highest-rated shows.
 Most of Fogel's projects have been in claymation ever since.

 In 1999, a Celebrity Deathmatch soundtrack was released, the single "Astonishing Panorama of the Endtimes" by Marilyn Manson had a video directed by Fogel in the style of the show.
 Though no wrestling is involved, the two hosts from Celebrity Deathmatch introduce Manson and his entire band are portrayed in clay performing the song.

 In 2006, Deathmatch was revived by MTV2, but Fogel decided not to get involved with the show so he could work in his new show Starveillance.
 Despite being replaced by Jack Fletcher and Dave 'Canadian' Thomas, Fogel was still credited as the creator and co-executive producer of the show.